Sagus International: Community

-In 2008, Sagus began work on using their areas of expertise on improving classroom environments.
+In 2008, Sagus began working on using their areas of expertise to improve classroom environments.
 One of the company's first community projects was to remake two classrooms in two Chicago high schools.
 In partnership with Legat Architects, Sagus donated its time and products to transform the science lab at Walter Payton College Prep and a social studies classroom at William Harper High School into more flexible and mobile classrooms that are easily reconfigurable for different teaching approaches.
 In recognition of its efforts on the project, Sagus was awarded the Chicago Public Schools' 2009 Outstanding Partnership Award.